-On December 27, 2023, the Company entered into a common stock purchase agreement with Tumim Stone Capital, LLC ("Tumim"), pursuant to which the Company has the right, but not the obligation, to sell to Tumim, and Tumim is obligated to purchase, up to the lesser of (a) \$20,000,000 in aggregate gross purchase price of newly issued Common Stock and (b) the Exchange Cap (as defined in the purchase agreement) (the "Equity Line of Credit").
+On December 27, 2023, the Company entered into a common stock purchase agreement with Tumim Stone Capital, LLC ("Tumim"), pursuant to which the Company has the right, but not the obligation, to sell to Tumim, and Tumim is obligated to purchase, up to the lesser of (a) \$20,000,000 in aggregate gross purchase price of newly issued Common stock and (b) the Exchange Cap (as defined in the purchase agreement) (the "Equity Line of Credit").
 In connection with the Equity Line of Credit, the Company filed a Registration Statement on Form S-1 (File No. 333-276663) with the SEC on January 23, 2024, which was declared effective on February 9, 2024.

-As of June 30, 2024, the Company has sold 433,591 shares of Common Stock under the Equity Line of Credit for an aggregate amount of \$828,492, of which \$418,511 was used to repay a portion of the balance under the 3i Note, consisting of \$365,671 to the loan principal, \$32,910 to interest, and \$19,929 as a redemption premium.
+In connection with the August 2024 Public Offering, the Company and Tumim mutually agreed to terminate the Equity Line of Credit, effective immediately upon the closing of the August 2024 Public Offering.
+Prior to the closing of the August 2024 Public Offering, the Company had sold 4,336 shares of common stock (post-Reverse Stock Split) under the Equity Line of Credit for an aggregate amount of \$828,491, of which \$434,958 was used to repay a portion of the balance under the 3i Note, consisting of \$380,042 to the loan principal, \$34,204 to interest, and \$20,712 as a redemption premium.

-See Note 9 - "Convertible Note and Equity Line of Credit" in the Company's consolidated financial statements in Part IV of the Annual Report for further information on the 3i Note and Equity Line of Credit, and see Note 13 - "Subsequent Events" in this Quarterly Report for information relating to the payoff of the 3i Note and termination of the Equity Line of Credit.
+See Note 9 - "Convertible Note and Equity Line of Credit" in the Company's consolidated financial statements in Part IV of the Annual Report for further information on the 3i Note and Tumim Equity Line of Credit.